azanar/schlepp/CONTRIBUTING.md

 1. Keeping a consistent style in the codebase is important for maintainability.
 When possible, please stick to the guidelines within [this guide](https://github.com/bbatsov/ruby-style-guide).
 1. Pay attention to things like code climate and test coverage.
 A drop in these metrics will not necessarily preclude a patch from being accepted, but we'd much prefer to keep these numbers high.

-Please keep in mind your contributions will be licensed the same as the rest of Quasar, under the MIT license.
+Please keep in mind your contributions will be licensed the same as the rest of Schlepp, under the MIT license.

 It may take the developer a day or two to get to your pull request.
 If your request has not been responded to in a few days, though, feel free to ping the developer team, preferably through a comment on the pull.